4 min read

 Executives Weigh in on Election Impact

 15+ min read

-Democrats’ dreams of a ‘blue wave’ crashed this week as Republicans failed to flip House and Senate seats in the swing states including Texas, North Carolina, Iowa, Pennsylvania and Michigan.
-With its origins in the 2018 midterm elections, the term ‘blue wave’ became the buzzword of the moment within broker reports this election cycle as analysts attempted to understand and project the potential impacts of this election.
+Democrats’ dreams of a ‘blue wave’ crashed as Republicans failed to flip House and Senate seats in the swing states, including Texas, North Carolina, Iowa, Pennsylvania, and Michigan.
+However, with its origins in the 2018 midterm elections, the term ‘blue wave’ became the buzzword of the moment within broker reports this election cycle as analysts attempted to understand and project the potential impacts of this election.

 With the election now behind us and final vote counts still being tallied as of Friday morning, analysts and corporate leaders alike are both hanging in uncertainty.
-Unsurprisingly, analysts were interested in unpacking potential scenarios from Energy, Cannabis, and Real Estate leaders.
-Below, we’ve compiled executive commentary from earnings calls this week to highlight how corporate leaders are calculating the impacts of the election results.
+So unsurprisingly, analysts were interested in unpacking potential scenarios from Energy, Cannabis, and Real Estate leaders.
+Below, we’ve compiled executive commentary from earnings calls this week to highlight how corporate leaders calculate the impacts of the election results.

 This Week’s Election Chatter

 Look, we got to respond from 1 customer that said, the clinic then that, we see a higher inflow from patients than ever.
 And there were two reasons behind it.
 One was that their patients now are working from home.
 So they had time to go into it and start the procedure.
 And also that some customers were afraid of more regulations in case Biden won; they were worried that it could be more regulation.
 So, therefore, they want to go into the clinic as soon as possible.

 Cronos Group – 11/5